khimscho/NEMO/wibl-python/README.md

 > Note: if you want to use ARM64 instead of x86_64 architecture, change `--architectures x86_64` to
 > `--architectures arm64`.

+> Note: the layer name is the full ARN for the layer required.
+You will need at least the SciPy layer for a default build of the code; this is likely arn:aws:lambda:us-east-2:259788987135:layer:AWSLambda-Python38-SciPy1x:107 (or the equivalent for your AWS region).

 ### Create the submission lambda
 ```bash
 $ aws lambda create-function --function-name wibl-dcdb-submission \